 Polling time intervals are measured in seconds, and can be customized to any value greater than 900 second (15 minutes), the default polling time.
-See FIGURE 3-7.
+See FIGURE 3-8.
+Polling will occur no less than the polling interval specified.

 The Enable Polling checkbox lets you either disable or enable hardware polling for an enclosure.
 Polling is always enabled by default.